The Township of West Lincoln has been working collaboratively with eight Niagara municipalities that share concerns regarding forced amalgamation.

 The Township of West Lincoln is inviting residents to share their thoughts on governance in the Niagara Region.
 Whether you support or oppose potential changes, your perspective matters.

 West Lincoln residents can submit their feedback about governance review by email to governance@westlincoln.ca.
+Written feedback will be collected and consolidated into a report for review and analysis and may be shared with the Province.

 Submit Feedback